Ronrock/Opaline/content/about.md

 ---
 sectionLabel: The Villa
 heading: A Private Sanctuary
 description: "Nestled in the serene hillside village of Agios Ioannis on the west coast of Corfu, Villa Opaline offers an unrivalled blend of Ionian beauty and contemporary luxury.
-Surrounded by ancient olive trees and fragrant gardens, the villa unfolds across three terraces that cascade toward a shimmering infinity pool — and beyond, the endless blue of the Ionian Sea."
+Surrounded by ancient olive trees and a spacious fragrant garden, the villa opens into a big and luxurius terrace with a infinity pool."
 image: /assets/816169377.jpg
 imageAlt: Villa exterior
 interiorsLabel: Interiors